jamesmunns/teensy3-rs/README.md

 ## Notes about this fork
 This repo is fork of otaku's [teensy3-rs](https://github.com/otaku/teensy3-rs), which is fork of jamesmunns's [teensy3-rs](https://github.com/jamesmunns/teensy3-rs).
 The main changes in this fork are
-* Continuing previous work and getting it all to work on my machine and on docker
+* Continuing previous work and getting it all to work on docker
 * Finishing up otaku's work on supporting all models 3.0, 3.1, 3.2, 3.5, and 3.6
 * Hardware floating point support is now available for 3.5 and 3.6
 * Updated teensy3 libraries and updated rust 1.47 compatibility
-* Many modifcations to `build.rs`, trying to minimize device specific configuration

 ## Getting Started
 This crate is meant to be used with template project [teensy3-rs-demo](https://github.com/tolvanea/teensy3-rs-demo).
-Source code compilation, binding generation, and cross compilation is error prone, so please use that template.
-It uses [Cross](https://github.com/rust-embedded/cross) and therefore runs cross-compilation in docker container, so all toolchain dependencies and libraries are automatically fetched.
+Please use that template, because there is high change error with c/c++ source code compilation, binding generation, and cross compilation.
+The template uses [Cross](https://github.com/rust-embedded/cross) insted of Cargo, and therefore runs cross-compilation in docker container, so correct toolchain dependencies and libraries are automatically fetched.
 It *just works*.

 If you plan not to use that template, then be prepared to fight against c/c++ code compilation and binding generation.
-You should at least copy template's linker configurations from `.cargo/config`.
-The build script of this project assumes that c standard libraries are found from conventional paths of linux environment.
+You should at least copy the template's linker configurations from `.cargo/config`.
+The build script of this current crate assumes that c standard libraries are found from conventional paths of linux environment.
 Without the docker environment, you probably need to configure library paths manually in `build.rs`.
-Different versions of libraries tend to have different paths, which of course docker just sorts out.
+Different versions of libraries tend to have different paths, which is one reason why docker is used.

 ## Package layout
 * `teensy3-sys` - This crate contains the C/C++ code and the Rust bindings against them.
 All items are generally unsafe, and not idiomatic rust. `teensy3-sys` is re-exported as `teensy3::bindings`.